lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

 The ``class2`` styles compute a 6/9 Lennard-Jones potential :cite:`sun1998compass`.
 The ``class2`` bond, angle, dihedral, and improper styles are used as well, see the documentation for a description of their respective potentials.
+The ``tail yes`` option adds long-range van der Waals tail corrections to the energy and pressure.
 The ``mix sixthpower`` imposes the following mixing rule for the calculation of the cross coefficients: